Police reform debate showcases strength of Minnesota legislators of color

 “This is a moment that offers a way for that group to accelerate its influence and its skills,” said Mariani, a public safety committee chair working on the criminal justice package.
 “Particularly as the [House DFL] majority has been very open about saying that, ‘We’re going to take our cue and our leadership from you on this issue, because we’re not as well versed as you are.’ ”

-That deference from DFL leaders was on display last week during the POCI Caucus’ news conference on police reform measures.
+That deference from DFL leaders was on display during a recent POCI Caucus news conference on police reform.
 House Speaker Melissa Hortman, the chamber’s highest-ranking Democrat, spoke last, pledging to “listen ... stand back and create space for leadership to come from the voices and the people of color and indigenous members of the Legislature and then to stand with them and to act.”

 Moran, who serves as POCI Caucus chair, saw the gesture as a “sign of change.”
 But the commitment to sit back and listen remains a “double-edged sword,” she said, when members of color remain in the minority.